Ex-CIA officer arrested for retaining classified information

 Jerry Chun Shing Lee, a U.S. citizen who now lives in Hong Kong, used to maintain a top secret clearance and began working for the CIA in 1994.

-The Justice Department said that in 2012, FBI agents searched his hotel rooms during trips to Virginia and Hawaii.
+The Justice Department said FBI agents searched his hotel rooms in 2012, during trips to Virginia and Hawaii.
 They discovered he had two small books containing handwritten information on details such as the true names and numbers of spy recruits and covert CIA employees.

 He was arrested at John F. Kennedy International Airport in New York.